caglarorhan/Web_Components/README.md

 ## Clean Up Works: disconnectedCallBack()

 All event listeners must be removed after removing a component.
 This method triggered when a component is removed from DOM.
+* To clean event listeners they should be assigned to a reference as a part of component itself.
+If you have to create an event listener inside `connectedCallback()` their reference must be defined in `constructor()` at the beginning of the component.

 ### Using Slots